-F. Consistency with the California Environmental Quality Act
+F. California Environmental Quality Act

-Section 13096 of Title 14 of the California Code of Regulations requires Commission approval of Coastal Development Permits to be supported by a finding showing the amendment to the coastal development permit, as conditioned by any conditions of approval, to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
+Section 13096(a) of the Commission's administrative regulations requires Commission approval of Coastal Development Permit applications to be supported by a finding showing the application, as conditioned by any conditions of approval, to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
 Section 21080.5(d)(2)(A) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse effect which the activity may have on the environment.

-The proposed project has been conditioned in order to be found consistent with the marine resource protection policies of Section 30230 of the Coastal Act.
-Mitigation measures, in the form of a special condition requires removal of construction debris and minimization of construction impacts, will minimize all adverse effects.
+The proposed project has been conditioned in order to be found consistent with the marine resource protection policies of Sections 30230 and 30233 of the Coastal Act.
+Mitigation measures, in the form of a special conditions require 1) removal of construction debris and minimization of construction impacts, and 2) limiting the use of the 10 by 14 foot platform solely for boating related purposes, will minimize all adverse effects.
 As conditioned, there are no feasible alternatives or feasible mitigation measures available, beyond those required, which would substantially lessen any significant adverse effect which the activity may have on the environment.
 Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified effects, is the least environmentally damaging feasible alternative and can be found consistent with the requirements of the Coastal Act to conform to CEQA.